Master of Philosophy in Arts

 Tuition

-A Bachelor of Laws from UOW equips you with a comprehensive legal education: a world class degree that provides a thorough grounding in the law, as well as a real-world focus on the essential practical skills and the social and ethical context in which the law operates.
+A Bachelor of Arts – Bachelor of Laws from UOW equips graduates with a comprehensive legal education: a world-class degree that provides a thorough grounding in the law, as well as a real-world focus on the essential practical skills and the social and ethical context in which the law operates.
+Combining Law with a UOW Arts degree adds flexibility and versatility to your studies.

 We believe that practical experience is a vital part of your legal training.
 We are the only law school in New South Wales that requires you to complete a legal internship, providing highly valued industry experience.

-We are committed to social justice and providing a legal education which engages with the complexities of law’s intersection with society.
+We are committed to social justice and providing a legal education that engages with the complexities of law's intersection with society.

 This double degree delivers a practical and contextual legal education that prepares graduates not only for traditional careers in the legal profession but also for a wide range of careers in government, business and community organisations – as leaders, innovators and problem solvers.